 A small dam in the river bed directs the water to a settling tank.
 This allows silt to settle out of the water, and the clean water to flow into a canal or a pipe to a second settling tank called the ‘forebay’, which is sited above the power house.
 The canal or pipe can be fairly long, 1 km or more, if a suitable stream is distant from where the power is required.
 The outlet from the forebay has a screen to trap silt and floating debris.
 Water flows out into a pipe called the ‘penstock’, which is made as steep as possible to transfer water to the turbine.
 Water leaving the turbine is led back to the stream through the outlet pipe or ‘tail-race’.

-How micro-hydro systems are used
+How small-scale hydro systems are used

-Many micro-hydro schemes are remote from the mains grid, and a local grid is then constructed to distribute the electrical power.
-In the local grids installed by Practical Action Peru, the voltage output from the generator is stepped up to about 10 kV using a transformer, for transmission to the village, because this reduces electrical losses.
+How small-scale hydro systems are used Many micro-hydro schemes are remote from the mains grid, and a local grid is then constructed to distribute the electrical power.
+In the local grids installed by Practical Action Peru, the voltage output from the generator is stepped up to about 10,000 volts using a transformer, for transmission to the village, because this reduces electrical losses.
 At the village the voltage is stepped down to 220 V for distribution to individual customers.

 In some micro-hydro schemes, the rotating shaft directly drives machinery.CRT-N upgrades water mills in Nepal, so that they can grind more flour and in some cases run oil expellers and other machines as well.

 What are the benefits of using micro-hydro?

-In remote areas, micro-hydro schemes can bring electricity for the first time to whole communities.
+In remote areas, small-scalehydro schemes can bring electricity for the first time to whole communities.
 This provides lighting, TV and communications for homes, schools, clinics and community buildings.
-The electrical power from micro-hydro also is sufficient to run machinery and refrigerators, thus supporting small businesses as well as homes.
-For SITMo, a major reason for installing micro-hydro was to provide a more pleasant life with increased employment opportunities in rural areas, and discourage young people from drifting to the cities.
-Practical Action Peru also found that young people were more likely to stay in villages with micro-hydro, and that business activities grew
+The electrical power generated can be enough to run machinery and refrigerators, thus supporting small businesses as well as homes.
+This is a major benefit of using micro-hydro to provide electricity compared to individual solar home systems which – although simpler to manage – provide less power.

 Lead author: Dr Anne Wheldon